zildjiaaaaan/spcc-cms/readme.txt

 - Login with username and password

 Accessibility
-- Accessible through desktop/laptop browsers
+- Accessible offline when hosted locally
+- Compatible and responsive to mobile devices

+LIMITATIONS:
+- Recommeded OS to use: Windows 7, 8, 10, Android, Mac or iOS
+- Recommeded updated browsers to use: Chrome, Firefox, MS Edge, Safari, Opera, and Brave
-- Wirelessly accessible through mobile device browsers
+- Wirelessly accessible only through Internet-capable mobile devices
+- System access levels are only for Clinic Attendant role/position
+- Exclusive for SPCC Caloocan